 diversity, mutual understanding, and constructive disagreement.

-Our Executive Committee helps translate the Heterodox Academy mission into actionable
+Our Advisory Committee helps translate the Heterodox Academy mission into actionable

 We welcome the opportunity to collaborate with others who wish to contribute their time and talents to advance the mission of Heterodox Academy.
-Please contact Jeremy Willinger, our Director of Communications and Partnerships to share your interests and enthusiasms.
+Please contact Managing Editor Musa al-Gharbi, to share your interests and enthusiasms.